sdasara95/InsightDE/README.md

 ### write:

-This method calls the method 'flip_dicts'.
+This method calls the method `flip_dicts`.
-This method writes the rows to the file 'report.csv' or whichever output file path given.
+This method writes the rows to the file `report.csv` or whichever output file path given.

-It traverses the flipped dictionary with the following fields in 'Descending Order':
+It traverses the flipped dictionary with the following fields in `Descending Order`:

 * Year